aurorascharff/rsc-workshop/STEPS.md

 - Add routes to a a few application pages href and router.push
 - Add useSafeSearchParams to contactButton and Search
 - Add parseParams to all pageProps
+- Use in redirect and revalidatePath
 - Mention server/client hook and functions
+- Bruker i avfallsdek

 ### Show: React Query